 b, 1967, Santiago, Chile

-Since representing Chile at the 54th Venice Biennale, Fernando Prats, resident in Barcelona since 1990, has reached international acclaim for devising a new and deeply personal pictorial system.
+Since representing Chile at the 54th Venice Biennale, Fernando Prats has reached international acclaim for devising a new and deeply personal pictorial system.
 Far removed from the instruments of the painter, his process generates unconventional and unpredictable images.

 Fernando Prats records on smoked surfaces fleeting natural actions, from the movements of animals, powerful waves, seismographic vibrations and even imprints of geysers shooting water from the ground (an action made possible through the Guggenheim Fellowship).
-French theorist Paul Ardenne, describes Prats work as initiating “a new way of painting”, exposing not only the beauty of nature, but also the violent and destructive reality of our fluctuating environment.
+French theorist Paul Ardenne, describes Prats work as initiating “a new way of painting”, exposing not only the beauty of nature but also the violent and destructive reality of our fluctuating environment.

-For the Chilean Pavilion at Venice in 2011, Prats presented three projects; Gran Sur (2011), 03:34:17 (2010) and Acción Chaitén (2009).
-Gran Sur documented his expedition to Elephant Island in the Antarctic where he installed a neon-sign with the words: “Men wanted for hazardous journey.
-Small wages.
-Bitter cold.
-Long months of complete darkness.
-Constant danger.
-Safe return doubtful.
-Honour and recognition in case of success”.
-In the two accompanying works, Prats ventures to areas recently effected by natural disasters.
-In the piece 03:34:17 he collected traces in the aftermath of earthquake in Chile.
-Similarly, in Acción Chaitén he focused on the impact of the 2008 volcanic eruption.
+Although Prats has been based in Barcelona since 1990, his work is deeply connected to the telluric conditions of Chile.
+For the 54th Venice Biennale, Prats represented Chile with three projects: Gran Sur (2011), 03:34:17 (2010) and Acción Chaitén (2009).
+Gran Sur documents Prats’ expedition to the Antarctic and was placed at the front of the National Chilean Pavilion.
+In the two accompanying works, Prats ventured to areas in Chile recently affected by natural disaster.
+In 03:34:17 he collected traces of the aftermath of an earthquake in 2010, while in Acción Chaitén he focused on the impact of the 2008 volcanic eruption of Chaitén.